prometheusresearch/rios/docs/source/sms_interaction_specification.rst

 ``warn``
     :Type: `Timeout Details Object`_
-    :Description: This propery describes the warning phase of a timeout.
+    :Description: This property describes the warning phase of a timeout.
 When the specified threshold is met, a message is sent to the user to warn them about their impending timeout.